JaneLast/Seatingplan/README.md

 #### To run

-This project uses highline/import so you will need to install the Rubygems for it or run bundler from your cmdline:
+This project uses highline/import and io so you will need to install the Rubygems for it or run bundler from your cmdline:
 ```
 bundle install
 ```